pyexcel/pyexcel-xls/README.rst

     +-------+-------+-------+

-Writing to a StringIO instance
+Writing to a BytesIO instance
 ********************************************************************************

-You need to pass a StringIO instance to Writer:
+You need to pass a BytesIO instance to Writer:

 .. code-block:: python